nevena-m/IcyTowerReconstructed/README.md

-# RS005-icy-tower-reconstructed
+# IcyTowerReconstructed
-Icy Tower Reconstructed
+Icy Tower Reconstructed is a game I made for a project on University of Belgrade, Faculty of Mathematics for course "Computer Graphics".
+I was inspired by original Icy Tower game made by Free Lunch Design.